Arizona State Route 347: Route description

 North of this overpass, SR 347 continues into the city's Heritage District, where some of the city's oldest homes and properties are located.
 It first intersects Honeycutt Road before having a partial interchange with Maricopa-Casa Grande Highway.
-North of the road's intersection with Edison Road, SR 347 enters into a major commercial area where several businesses are located.
-SR 347 then serves as the eastern terminus for SR 238 also known as Mobile Road, which continues as Smith-Enke Road, a major east–west corridor for the City of Maricopa.
+North of the road's intersection with Edison Road, SR 347 enters a major commercial area where several businesses are located.
+SR 347 then serves as the eastern terminus for SR 238 also known as Mobile Road, which continues as Smith-Enke Road, a major east–west corridor for Maricopa.
 The route then separates two major housing subdivisions before abruptly entering the Gila River Indian Community and empty desert.
-Here the road drops its John Wayne Parkway name and returns to Maricopa Road.
+Here, the road drops its John Wayne Parkway name and returns to Maricopa Road.
 The road turns more northeasterly, and serves as the western terminus for Casa Blanca Road.
 Turning back north and slightly northeast again, the road crosses from Pinal County into Maricopa County.
-After intersecting Riggs Road, Maricopa Road continues northeast to serve the Wild Horse Pass Casino while SR 347 bends directly east becoming Queen Creek Road.
-SR 347 ends at a diamond interchange at I-10, Exit 164, while Queen Creek Road continues east through the Gila River Indian Reservation towards the City of Chandler and Chandler Municipal Airport.
+After intersecting Riggs Road, Maricopa Road continues northeast to serve the Wild Horse Pass Casino while SR 347 bends directly east, becoming Queen Creek Road.
+SR 347 ends at a diamond interchange at I-10 (Exit 164), while Queen Creek Road continues east through the Gila River Indian Reservation towards Chandler and the Chandler Municipal Airport.

 The route is maintained by the Arizona Department of Transportation (ADOT), which is responsible for maintaining highways in the state.
 As part of this role, the department periodically conducts surveys to measure traffic on highways in Arizona.
 These surveys are most often presented in the form of average annual daily traffic (AADT), which is the number of vehicles that use a highway on any average day during the year.
 In 2009, ADOT calculated that around 4,500 vehicles used the road daily near the SR 84 intersection and about 33,000 vehicles used the route near the I-10 interchange on an average day.
 A 2018 report said traffic was 31,000 vehicles daily within Maricopa.
-The ADOT Traffic Monitoring Group calculated an Annual Average Daily Traffic (AADT) of 42,939 cars in 2018 and calculated an AADT estimate of 71,978 cars in 2040 for a portion of this road.
+The ADOT Traffic Monitoring Group calculated an AADT of 42,939 cars in 2018, and calculated an AADT estimate of 71,978 cars in 2040 for a portion of this road.
 In 2012, SR 347 from Farrell Road in Maricopa north to I-10 was added to the National Highway System, a system of roads in the United States important to the nation's economy, defense, and mobility.